grumply/purehs.org/static/posts/2019-11-03-state-management.md

 All approaches to state management derive from the core `Component` facility, including [pure-state](/doc/pure-state), [pure-elm](/doc/pure-elm), and [excelsior](/doc/excelsior).

 We initialize the state within the `construct` field and we write component-local (let-bound) update functions.
-Note that these let-bound update functions may be freely passed throught your application and, when used, return `True` if the component is still alive.
+Note that these let-bound update functions may be freely passed through your application and, when used, return `True` if the component is still alive.

 ```haskell
 counter = flip ComponentIO () $ \self ->